Programme / Engaging Researchers and Researcher Associations in Science Advice, Diplomacy and Science for Peace

 - Irene Castellano Pellicena , Board Member, Marie Curie Alumni Association (MCAA)

-- Rosarii Griffin, Director of Centre for Global Development and Secretary/Director of ICORSA, and Chair UCCRSA, University College Cork & International Consortium of Research Staff Associations
+- Rosarii Griffin, Secretary and Director of ICORSA, International Consortium of Research Staff Associations (ICORSA) and University College Cork (UCC) Ireland